Great Britain at the 1984 Summer Olympics

 Great Britain, represented by the British Olympic Association (BOA), competed at the 1984 Summer Olympics in Los Angeles, United States.
 British athletes have competed in every Summer Olympic Games.
 337 competitors, 229 men and 108 women, took part in 190 events in 20 sports.

-The British team won a total of 37 medals, including five golds, this was Britain's largest total medal haul since 1920, and would not be surpassed until 2008, however this was due in large part to the Soviet-led boycott of the 1984 Olympics, which meant that Eastern Bloc competitors were not present.
+The British team won a total of 37 medals, including five golds, this was Britain's largest total medal haul since 1920, and would not be surpassed until 2008, however this was due in part to the Soviet-led boycott of the 1984 Olympics, which meant that Eastern Bloc competitors were not present.
 Great Britain sent a reserve team to the Soviet organised Friendship Games, dubbed the "alternative Olympics" the same year.

 Medallists

 Archery

 In the fourth appearance by Great Britain in modern Olympic archery, three men and three women represented the country.
 The women's scores were separated by only 10 points, as the three placed consecutively in the final ranking.